glami/cortex-serving-client/README.md

 which call to Python-Cortex-Serving-Client to command environment-dedicated Cortex cluster.

 In cases where multiple environments share a single cluster, a shared Cortex database Postgres instance is required.

+Read more about our use case in [Cortex Client release blog post](https://medium.com/@aiteamglami/serve-your-ml-models-in-aws-using-python-9908a4127a13).

 ## Get Started
 This tutorial will help you to get [the basic example](/example/example.py) running under 15 minutes.